 Dial from any phone within El Salvador for emergency:

-Water is not safe to drink in El Salvador, most hotels and hostels will give water refills for free or a small fee, so please don’t forget to bring your own water bottle to reuse, and save the environment.
+Water is not safe to drink in El Salvador, some hotels and hostels will give water refills for free or a small fee, so please don’t forget to bring your own water bottle to reuse, and save the environment.
+We bought a Steri-Pen to sanitize water as we go, and it works great!

 The most common illnesses in El Salvador are stomach problems relating to diarrhoea, and vomiting.

-Malaria is low so take precaution especially around Guatemala borders.
+Malaria is also present in El Salvador, so take precautions — especially around Guatemalan borders.
 If hiking make sure you keep an eye on Altitude sickness, since some of the heights in El Salvador can cause Acute Mountain Sickness.
 Please contact your health service department before entering the country.

-Dengue fever and Zika have been found in El Salvador, so take precaution and cover up and/or use a high DEET formula.
+Dengue fever and Zika have been found in El Salvador, so take precaution and cover up and/or use a high DEET.

 No vaccinations are required to enter the country but some are recommended.
 Typhoid, hepatitis A and Hepatitis B are recommended, as well as routine Measles, Mumps Rubella (MMR); Tetanus, and Diphtheria.